Usage: dgrec genotypes [OPTIONS] FASTQ REF

 Options:

-read that will be used as the UMI
+the read that will be used as the UMI

 -q, --quality_threshold INTEGER